MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/plug-and-play-support.md

 ms.date: 01/11/2024
 ---

-# Plug and play support
+# Plug and Play support

 This section describes the enumeration process on the Universal Serial Bus.